 In terms of impact, the program currently benefits or has benefited almost 15,000 students, of which nearly 5,000 are currently in high school or in the first year of college.
 The Ministry of National Education requested the extension of the Medersat.com preschool concept to those schools close to the program.
 The BMCE Bank Foundation then built and equipped 108 units in neighboring schools where pre-school was not ensured, and trained their teachers, resulting in nearly 10,000 beneficiary children.
 Almost 3,400 mothers and previously out-of-school girls have been taught by Medersat.com teachers.

 With regard to the next steps and future developments, BMCE’s President set the goal of creating 1,001 Medersat.com schools and decided to dedicate four percent of BMCE’s annual wealth (before taxes) to this program.
 The Foundation decided to build five new Medersat.com schools in Morocco each year (35-40 teachers to train) and one in another African country.
 The Medersat.com program intends to increase its quality requirements in terms of teaching and learning and to give teachers higher qualifications and increase the use of digital learning resources.

-To achieve these objectives over the next five years, it needs to: locate land to build five schools each year; hire an architect and an engineering and control bureau to monitor surveying and prepare architectural plans and specification requirements; and monitor the construction.
 The Medersat.com program strives to: shift from the current national achievement assessment to an evaluation performed by the school’s pedagogical team; each year, start a pre-school in a new public school near each Medersat.com; support teaching teams to develop school case studies and their school projects.